thma/thma.github.io/posts/2022-08-07-dependency-validation-of-haskell-applications.md

 ### Getting a list of all import declarations of all .hs files

 In this step I will reuse functions and types from Graphmod.
-Graphmod comes with a `Utils` module that provides a function `parseFile :: FilePath -> IO (ModName,[Import])` which parses a file into a representation of its import declaration section. `ModName` and `Import` are defined as follows:
+Graphmod comes with a `Graphmod.Utils` module that provides a function `parseFile :: FilePath -> IO (ModName,[Import])` which parses a file into a representation of its import declaration section. `ModName` and `Import` are defined as follows:

 ```haskell
 data Import    = Import { impMod :: ModName, impType :: ImpType } deriving Show